Soccer-Late Reus goal hands Dortmund 2-1 win over Stuttgart | Sports-Games

 Soccer-Late Reus goal hands Dortmund 2-1 win over Stuttgart

-Borussia Dortmund captain Marco Reus tapped in an 85th minute winner to give his team a 2-1 victory over visitors VfB Stuttgart on Saturday and close to within a point of leaders Bayern Munich.
 Dortmund's Dutch forward Donyell Malen scored his first Bundesliga goal in the 56th minute but Stuttgart levelled seven minutes later before Reus snatched the winner.
 The result gave coach Marco Rose a club record with seven home wins from seven home league matches since taking over this season.

+Borussia Dortmund captain Marco Reus tapped in an 85th minute goal to give his team a 2-1 win over visitors VfB Stuttgart on Saturday as they closed within a point of leaders Bayern Munich.
+Dortmund's Dutch forward Donyell Malen scored his first Bundesliga goal in the 56th minute but Stuttgart levelled seven minutes later before Reus snatched the winner.

-Dortmund move up to 27 points from 12 games, one behind Bayern, who slumped to a 2-1 loss nL1N2SA2OY at Augsburg on Friday.
+The result gave coach Marco Rose a club record with seven home wins from seven home league matches since taking over this season.
+Dortmund, who face Sporting in Lisbon on Wednesday in the Champions League, move up to 27 points from 12 games, one behind Bayern, who slumped to a 2-1 loss nL1N2SA2OY at Augsburg on Friday..

+Fellow Champions League clubs RB Leipzig and VfL Wolfsburg also lost ground, with the former losing 2-0 at Hoffenheim and dropping to sixth and the Wolves needing a two-goal comeback to draw 2-2 at Arminia Bielefeld as they slipped to fifth.
+"It was a good performance against a strong opponent," Dortmund's Rose said.
+"We made too many mistakes with the ball especially in the first half."

+"But it is an important win that should give us a lot of confidence and energy.
+We can live well with this result ahead of the weeks leading up to Christmas."
+"We have high expectations of ourselves.
+We saw yesterday's (Bayern) result.
+We did our duty and won our game.
+We are now right there at the top and we want to stay there."

 Malen, under pressure to deliver in the Bundesliga after joining for 30 million euros ($33.86 million) from PSV Eindhoven this season, put the hosts in the driving seat with a deflected effort but it only lasted seven minutes.
 Stuttgart quickly bounced back, with Roberto Massimo latching onto a through ball, shaking off two markers and beating Kobel for the equaliser.